-Research Associate Professor Ramaiah Muthyala is the founder, president and CEO of the Indian Organization for Rare Diseases (IORD) — an umbrella organization representing all rare diseases and patients in India.
+Ramaiah Muthyala is the founder, president and CEO of the Indian Organization for Rare Diseases — an umbrella organization representing all rare diseases and patients in India.

 An International Leader in Opioid Research

-Since joining the College of Pharmacy faculty in 1961, Distinguished Professor Philip S. Portoghese, Ph.D., has made significant contributions to the field of medicinal chemistry.
+Philip Portoghese has made significant contributions to the field of medicinal chemistry.
 His research focuses on the neurosciences, and has been critical to the understanding of pain management, addiction, and tolerance to morphine-like pain relievers.

 Opening Eyes to Perception of Medication

-To bring focus on medication outside of cost, Ranelli turned to art, which would allow patients to openly tell the story of their relationship with medication.
+Paul Ranelli brings focus on medication outside of cost through art, which allows patients to openly tell the story of their relationship with medication.

 Caring for Older Adults in Transition Between Hospital and Home

 Shellina Scheiner practices on an interprofessional team in a transitional care unit.
 By monitoring medications for older adults in transition between hospital and home, she ensures that medications are safe, effective and appropriate.

 Bridging the Gap Between Mental Health Care and Primary Health Care Systems